How to Perform Maintenance on Dehumidifiers

 6. Look for Ice or Frost in the Condenser Coils

 When the machine is used in cooler environments (below 60 degrees Fahrenheit), ice and frost can build up in the condenser coils.
 The efficiency of the components is affected in this case.
-For avoiding such a case, you need to maintain higher room temperatures.
-For people who cannot do this, the alternative is acquiring machines that have the auto-defrost function.
+To avoid this, you need to maintain higher room temperatures.
+For people who cannot do this, the alternative is to look for machines that have an auto-defrost function.

 7. Clean the Exhaust Grills and the Air Intake

-The air intake and the exhaust grills can become full of debris after a longer time.
-They should be checked and cleaned from time to time, in order to avoid debris accumulation.
-A vacuum brush can be used for cleaning.
+The air intake and the exhaust grills can become full of debris after a long time.
+They should be checked and cleaned from time to time, in order to avoid the accumulation of debris.
+A vacuum brush can be used for cleaning these out.